pereznetworks/My-Random-Quotes-Web-App/README.md

 # main index.html, normalize.css, styles.css and script.js

 the entire app was tested on the following browsers

-  latest release of macOS Safari and Chrome

-  latest release of Windows10 Edge and Chrome

-  latest release of iOS Safari on iPhone 6 and iPad Air
+      latest release of macOS Safari and Chrome latest release of Windows10 Edge and Chrome latest release of iOS Safari on iPhone 6 and iPad Air

   most of the basic html and css that was provided was used
       with some changes outlined below
           to allow for more responsive browsing experience on mobile device and PC/MAC internet browsers some tweaks to padding, margins, font and alignment were made to try to make the most of screen space provided by various devices and computers

 # the main app

   the main app is run by js/scripts.js

   the scripts.js calls the printQuote function once
         so a random Quote and background color will appear when the index.html page first loads

   the #loadQuote button element is selected and assigned to a const variable in printQuote.js

-  the eventListener to the #loadQuote button otherwise unchanged
-    once the #loadQuote button is "clicked"
+    the eventListener to the #loadQuote button is otherwise unchanged once the #loadQuote button is "clicked"
         it then calls the printQuote function

 # CSS and HTML layout changes